The Axe: From Farm Tool to Fearsome Weapon

 The Ulfberht Enigma

 Perhaps the most famous Viking swords are those inscribed with the name "+VLFBERHT+".
 These swords represent a technological leap that was centuries ahead of its time.
 Metallurgical analysis has shown that Ulfberht blades contain a high carbon content (0.75% or more), comparable to modern high-carbon steel used for swords centuries later.
 The purity of the iron suggests it was sourced from Central Asia, smelted in a crucible process unknown to most European smiths.
-The swords are a testament to the vast trade networks of the Viking world, connecting the fjords of Norway to the mines of Afghanistan.
+The swords serve as proof of the vast trade networks of the Viking world, connecting the fjords of Norway to the mines of Afghanistan.
 The National Museum of Denmark provides extensive documentation on the quality and distribution of these remarkable weapons.
 Owning a true Ulfberht was the ultimate status symbol, a weapon that would cut through inferior iron with ease.

 Symbolism and Ritual